 Full of omega 3s and fibre, flaxseed is good for heart health and can help maintain healthy cholesterol levels.
 Like most foods, the nutrients are safely protected on the inside.
 Rather than eating them whole, grinding the seeds before you eat them can give your body the best chance of absorbing all the helpful nutrients.
-Once ground, try adding flaxseed to yoghurt, smoothies and salads for an extra boost!
+Once ground, try adding flaxseed to yoghurt, your post-workout smoothies and salads for an extra boost!

 Each time you grab a tub of yoghurt out of the fridge, you’ll probably notice it sometimes has that watery layer on top.
 That substance is yoghurt whey, which is just a result of the yoghurt settling.
 While it is mostly water, it does contain a number of minerals, including calcium, and protein as well.
 Rather than throwing those extra nutrients down the drain, just give your yoghurt a stir before eating it!